snailbrainx/aiworld/README.md

 ## Features

-- **Diverse Entities**: Create a wide array of AI-driven entities, each with its own distinct personality, abilities, and starting position on the grid.
+- **Diverse Entities**: Create a wide array of AI-driven entities, each with its own distinct personality (in a way), abilities, and starting position on the grid.
 Define their characteristics in the `entities` table and watch them come to life!
 - **Realistic Interactions**: Witness the bots interact, communicate, and navigate the world, making decisions based on their surroundings and objectives.
 With a limited perception range of 2 tiles, the bots must strategize and adapt to their environment.
 - **Independent Memory**: Each bot possesses its own memory, allowing them to retain knowledge of their past interactions and experiences.
 This adds depth and continuity to their behavior and decision-making process.
 - **Health Points and Abilities**: Bots have health points (HP) and can engage in combat or healing.
 With a maximum HP of 100, they can deal 10 damage when attacking or restore 10 HP when healing.
 This creates a dynamic and evolving world where bots must make strategic choices.
+Boss Bots (boss=1 in the entities table) do 10 to 60 damage or healing (random) depending on their ability.
 - **Structured Environment**: The world is represented by a 10x10 grid, providing a structured and manageable environment for the bots to explore and interact with.
 Each cell on the grid can accommodate multiple bots, enabling complex interactions and encounters.
 - **Langchain Integration**: The project utilizes Langchain (Flowise) to create an API end point for interactions and generating responses.
 With a simple flow consisting of an LLMChain, ChatOpenAI model (gpt-4-turbo), a generic prompt template, and a structured output parser, you can easily fine-tune the bot's behavior and communication style.
+The flow is included.

 ### AI World Demo Video
 Click on the image below to watch the demo video: